Netflix-X2

 Plugin Information Summary

-The Wordpress Netflix-X2 plugin allows you to display content from the RSS feeds in your Netflix account into your Wordpress Blog.
-Netflix-X2 is based on the original Netflix plugin for Wordpress by Albert Banks.
+The WordPress Netflix-X2 plugin allows you to display content from the RSS feeds in your Netflix account into your WordPress Blog.
+Netflix-X2 is based on the original Netflix plugin for WordPress by Albert Banks.
 Enhancements have been made to allow support for the latest RSS feeds that Netflix offers.
 Most notably, you can use this plugin to show movies from your Netflix queue, to show your movies currently at home, to show any movie reviews you have written, and more!

-Download the stable version: netflix-x2.1.3.1.zip
+Download the stable version: netflix-x2.1.4.1.zip

-Official WP Page: Check out the official page on the Wordpress plugin repository for Netflix-X2.
+Official WP Page: Check out the official page on the WordPress plugin repository for Netflix-X2.

-Example Page: www.ericvb.com/movies to see some real examples.
 I have received a fair amount of email asking for the code I used to create my example movies page, so I’ve made that available via text file download here: http://www.ericvb.com/misc/Misc/netflixpage.txt

 As you will see in the documentation below, the functionality of this plugin is fairly versatile.
 It can be as simple as setting your options and dropping the widget into your sidebar, but you can also take it much further.
 The plugin can be used to display cover images, movie titles, and summary text for the movies in your Netflix queue.
 It can also display your recommendations as well as your movie reviews.
 It can essentially display content from any of the available Netflix RSS feeds.
 (My personal favorite is displaying my movie reviews that I’ve written via Netflix).